Due: Tuesday, October 19 by midnight

 - It could be an actual passage from the “novel” or a detailed plot outline of key events.

 - Keep an absurdist slant to the resolution you create.
+Your writing should reflect an understanding of The Absurd or Absurdist philosophy.

 2. Meursault is intriguing, puzzling, and infuriating to those around him, but many people tend to give him the benefit of the doubt and even make excuses for his behavior.
 Write a detailed character description of Meursault from the perspective of Marie, Raymond, or The Magistrate.
 It could be from any point on the timeline in the novel or set after the events of the novel have taken place.